What You Need To Know About The Paris Metro Navigo Easy Card

 That Was Then, This is Navigo Easy

 Take your card out of your pocket.
 Walk up to an entry gate.
 Tap your card on the sensor (like above).
 Walk through.
 That's it… you're in!
-You can lend or pass on a Navigo Easy to someone else, no ID is required.
+You can lend card to someone else if you like, no ID is required.

 line